pepperell-lab/CHTC_RNAseq_HTSeqCounts/README.md

 condor_submit_dag input_topLevel.dag
 ```

-To watch a DAG job on CHTC, use the following command:
+To check the status of a DAG job on HTCondor, use the following command:

 ```sh
 condor_q -nobatch